 3) Be willing to skip an entire passage

 This might sound a little radical, but hear me out.
 It’s an adaptation of an ACT strategy that actually has the potential to work even better on the new SAT than it does on the ACT.
-This is especially true if you do very well on the Writing section; a strong score there can compensate if you are weaker in reading, giving you a respectable overall Verbal score.
+This is especially true if you consistently do well on the Writing section; a strong score there can compensate if you are weaker in Reading, giving you a respectable overall Verbal score.
 Obviously this is not a good strategy if you are aiming for a score in the 700s; however, if you’re a slow but solid reader who is scoring in the high 500s and aiming for 600s, you might want to consider it.

 Think of it this way: if four of the passages are pretty manageable for you but the fifth is very hard, or if you feel a little short on time trying to get through every passage and every question, this strategy allows you to focus on a smaller number of questions that you are more likely to answer correctly.
 In addition, you should pick one letter and fill it in for every question on the set you skip.
 Assuming that letters are distributed evenly as correct answers (that is, A, B, C, and D are correct approximately the same number of times on a given test, and in a given passage/question set), you will almost certainly grab an additional two or even three points.

 If you’re not a strong reader, I highly recommend skipping either the Passage 1/Passage 2, or any fiction passages that include more antiquated language, since those are the passage types most likely to cause trouble.